HL7/fhir-ipa/input/pagecontent/access.md

-An application gets access to a patient record using the [SMART App Launch Protocol](http://hl7.org/fhir/smart-app-launch/), using the stand alone launch sequence.
+An application gets access to a patient record using the [SMART App Launch Protocol](http://hl7.org/fhir/smart-app-launch/), using the standalone launch sequence.

 ### Client Process